RoboticSoSe24/ros_ws/README.md

 - **obstruction**
-  - *scan_angle*          - angle to the right of the robot in which to search for obstructions
+  - *scan_angle*          - opening angle within which laserscan ranges will be observed during obstruction overtake
-  - *buffer*              - minimum number of values to recognize an object
-  - *object_distance*     - laserscan distance below which an obstruction is considered adjacent
+  - *scan_direction*      - directional offset to the scan angle range (counter-clockwise)